 1. The Classic Drape

 First time users should try this.
-You just have to drape the scarf over your neck.
+You just have to drape scarves over your neck.
 No tying or knotting.
 You can wear it over a t-shirt and team it up with suits or sports jackets too.
-If your entire ensemble is in monochromes, the scarf can add some color, or if your suit or jacket is solid or the tee, a plain one, then pick a scarf with cool prints and patterns for a nice contrast.
+If your entire ensemble is in monochromes, the scarf can add some color, or if your suit or jacket is solid or the tee, a plain one, then pick it with cool prints and patterns for a nice contrast.

 2. The Simple Once-Around Drape